stochasticai/xTuring/docs/docs/playground/CLI.md

 sidebar_position: 2
 ---

-# 🧑🏻‍💻 CLI Playground: Engage with the Power of xTuring
+# 🧑🏻‍💻 CLI playground: Engage with the power of xTuring
 To harness the capabilities of xTuring's CLI playground, follow these steps to install and utilize the tool effectively.

-### Prerequisites: Installing the Latest xTuring Version
+### Prerequisites: installing the latest xTuring version
 Ensure that you have the most recent version of xTuring installed by executing the following command:

 <!-- Be sure to have the latest version of xturing installed: -->